YJ9501/bodyfat-calculator/README.md

 4. There is a method to calculate body density accurately based on determining body volume by underwater submersion.
 But it is hard for doctors who want to and easily quickly determine a patient’s body fat percentage based on commonly available measurements to use.

 ### Data Set:
-A data set includes 252 men with measurements of their percentage of body fat and other body measurements and 16 variables as follows:
+The data is a real collection of 252 men with measurements of their percentage of body fat and various body circumference measurements as follows:
-Age (years)
+;Age (years)
 Weight (lbs)
 Height (inches)
 Adioposity (bmi)